1. It's not who you know, it's who you get to know.

 Mathews says the principle holds in one-on-one settings as well.
 For example, if you've done something your boss isn't going to like, tell him youself before he has to find it out from third parties.

-opponent claimed Teddy had "never worked a day in his life".
+Teddy Kennedy ran into a line in a debate during his 1962 Massachusetts race for the Senate, when his opponent claimed Teddy had "never worked a day in his life".
 The next morning, or so the story goes, Kennedy met an old worker at the factory gates who asked, "Hey Kennedy, are you the one they said last night never worked a day in his life?"
 When told he was, the old guy said "Well let me tell you something young man, you haven't missed a thing."
 Kennedy told this story repeatedly and won handily.

-Some people may forget that Bill Clinton's first foray into natinal politics was an unmitigated disasster, when he droned on and on at the 1988 Democratic Convention.
+Some people may forget that Bill Clinton's first foray into national politics was an unmitigated disasster, when he droned on and on at the 1988 Democratic Convention.
 The only applause he got was when he said "In conclusion".
-Clinton hung a lantern on his problem by wangling an appearance the following week on the Tonight Show, where he played the saxaphone and poked fun at himself.
+Clinton hung a lantern on his problem by wangling an appearance the following week on the Tonight Show, where he played the saxophone and poked fun at himself.
 Now he is remembered as a two-term president, not the boring orator of 1988.

-11. Spin
+11. Spin.

-12. The press is the enemy
+12. The press is the enemy.

-13. The reputation of power
+13. The reputation of power.

 The idea here is that leaders in a democracy rarely have any real power.
 Rather, they have to create the illusion that they have power.
 Mathews discusses a number of techniques politicians use to do this: play your strengths, lowballing, sandbagging, creating new commandments, passing the buck, and Inchon landings.